-The LM22680 switching regulator provides all of the functions necessary to implement an efficient higholtage step-down (buck) regulator using a minimum of external components.
-This easy to use regulator incorporates a 42-V N-channel MOSFET switch that can provide up to 2 A of load current.
+The LM22671 switching regulator provides all of the functions necessary to implement an efficient high voltage step-down (buck) regulator using a minimum of external components.
+This easy to use regulator incorporates a 42 V N-channel MOSFET switch capable of providing up to 500 mA of load current.
 Excellent line and load regulation along with high efficiency (> 90%) are featured.
 Voltage mode control offers short minimum on-time, allowing the widest ratio between input and output voltages.
 Internal loop compensation means that the user is free from the tedious task of calculating the loop compensation components.
-Fixed 5-V output and adjustable output voltage options are available.
-The default switching frequency is set at 500 kHz, thus allowing for small external components and good transient response.
+Fixed 5 V output and adjustable output voltage options are available.
+The default switching frequency is set at 500 kHz allowing for small external components and good transient response.
 In addition, the frequency can be adjusted over a range of 200 kHz to 1 MHz with a single external resistor.
 The internal oscillator can be synchronized to a system clock or to the oscillator of another regulator.
 A precision enable input allows simplification of regulator control and system power sequencing.
-In shutdown mode the regulator draws only 25 μA (typical).
+In shutdown mode the regulator draws only 25 μA (typ).
 An adjustable soft-start feature is provided through the selection of a single external capacitor.
-The LM22680 device also has built-in thermal shutdown, and current limiting to protect against accidental overloads.
+The LM22671 device also has built-in thermal shutdown and current limiting to protect against accidental overloads.

-The LM22680 device is a member of Texas SIMPLE SWITCHER[®] family.
-Instruments' The SIMPLE SWITCHER concept provides for an easy-touse complete design using a minimum number of external components and the TI WEBENCH design tool.
+The LM22671 device is a member of Texas SIMPLE SWITCHER[®] Instruments' family.
+The SIMPLE SWITCHER concept provides for an easy to use complete design using a minimum number of external components and the TI WEBENCH design tool.
 TI's WEBENCH tool includes features such as external component calculation, electrical simulation, thermal simulation, and Build-It boards for easy design-in.